Phosphor

 phosphor-config

-Pluggable configuration backends: JSON-on-disk (default), QSettings, or a custom IBackend, with a schema-validated Store and a versioned migration runner.
+Pluggable configuration backends: JSON-on-disk, QSettings, or a custom IBackend, with a schema-validated Store and a versioned migration runner.

 Responsibility

-Structured settings with hierarchical groups (e.g. Snapping, Snapping.Behavior, Snapping.Behavior.ZoneSpan), typed values (bool, int, color, string), defaults, and validation.
+Structured settings addressed by (group, key), where the group name may be flat (General) or dot-path (Snapping.Behavior.ZoneSpan), with typed values (bool, int, double, color, string, map, list), defaults, and validation.
 The library provides:

 • Versioned migrations.
-MigrationRunner chains v1 -> v2 -> v3 ... transforms against the raw JSON root.
-Each schema-version bump lands one migration function; consumers never have to write per-key fallback reads.
+MigrationRunner runs the Schema's MigrationStep chain v1 -> v2 -> v3 ... against the raw JSON root.
+Each schema-version bump lands one migration step, and consumers never have to write per-key fallback reads.

 • Group-path resolution.
-IGroupPathResolver turns "Snapping.Behavior.ZoneSpan.enabled" into a lookup the backend understands, regardless of whether the backend stores by path or nested object.
+An optional IGroupPathResolver on the Schema translates group names into a lookup the backend understands, regardless of whether the backend stores by path or nested object.

 Key types